 Expand Currency Strength Chart to Maximum Size After Popping Light Boxes Above

 Opera Browsers – It was noticed the other day some sort of issue when clicking the ‘ExXpand Box’ if already at its maximum state.
 The white icon Opera ‘Next’ is fine.
 The Red icon Opera ‘Stable’ and Blue icon Opera ‘Developer’ have issues.
 These new Operas use Blink or Web-Kit, a form of Chrome … which is also fine.

 If you are viewing on a smaller monitor, the Photo Light Box will automatically overly under-size and crop the meter.
 Click the grey expand button in the upper right hand corner to maximize the currency chart to its intended size: [see pic below]

 You can then better utilize the Browser Zoom to make the currency index whatever size you wish, such as maximized to fit a full 2560 x 1400 27″ monitor.

 Maintaining Visual Scale Relativity of the Chart

-Supposed Repainting of Relative Strength History
+Supposed Repainting of Forex Currency Strength History

 There is a fairly large group of Currency Strength Meter Indicator users who use it every day, and have for about 1-3 years.
 We began including it here sometime in 2011.
 After about six months we began to receive emails claiming that the Weekly time frame is repainting.
 That the values and line levels had changed since the initial viewing 5-6 months prior.
 The same goes for lower time frame users that have sent emails noticing the history of the M15 time frame, for example, has changed.